Intro to Designer Pro Concepts and Dos & Don'ts Follow

 Designer Pro Stay-Aways

-- Never set both minimum and maximum width together, and, as a general rule of thumb, we strongly suggest not setting a max height unless you really know what you’re doing.
+- Never set both minimum and maximum widths or heights together, and, as a general rule of thumb, we strongly suggest not setting a max height unless you really know what you’re doing.

-Minimum or maximum widths are generally pretty safe — especially max widths on image elements (such as logos) — but make sure you check tablet and mobile views if you use them.
+Minimum or maximum widths are generally pretty safe — especially max widths on image elements (such as logos) — but make sure you check Phone and Tablet views if you use them.

 - We also recommend using the Width dropdown to select a percentage width for an element or container.